 Too often, we plug all of our computer presentation equipment in, fire up our presentation and … we don’t get what we expected.
 It might be that we can see our presentation on our laptop computer, but the screen or projector won’t show the presentation.
 Maybe we see the presentation on both our laptop and the projector but we want to see Presenter View on our computer so we can see our notes.
 Before you get that panicked feeling and think the projector is not working properly, check these six most common problems with computer presentation displays.

 Laptops have multiple display modes.
 The four most common are: 1) laptop display only, 2) external display only, 3) duplicate the laptop display on the external display, and 4) extend the laptop display onto the external display.
 The computer may not be in a mode that displays the presentation on the external display properly.

 There are two typical modes that presenters use.
 The duplicate displays mode allows the laptop and the projector/TV to have the same content.
 This is the mode that most presenters use.
 Some presenters use the extend display mode because the Presenter View option in PowerPoint requires this mode.
-Presenter View allows you to show your slides on the external display while the laptop has a view that contains the current slide, upcoming slides, and your notes (this article gives you different options for your speaking notes).
+Presenter View allows you to show your slides on the external display while the laptop has a view that contains the current slide, upcoming slides, and your notes (This Microsoft article explains how to use Presenter View in more detail).
 While this mode sounds appealing, it does depend on the hardware capabilities of the laptop and the projection system, which most presenters have no control over.
 I don’t suggest you rely on this mode working all the time.
+This article gives you different options for your speaking notes.